-Jenny has given recitals and concerts in such venues as the Barbican Centre, St Martin-in-the-Fields, York Minster, the Linder Auditorium, Johannesburg, Real Academia de Bellas Artes, Madrid and for the Spitalfields Music Festival and Chipping Campden Music Festival.
+Jenny has extensive recital and oratorio experience, performing in the Barbican Centre, St Martin-in-the-Fields, York Minster, the Linder Auditorium, Johannesburg, Real Academia de Bellas Artes, Madrid and for the Spitalfields Music Festival and Chipping Campden Music Festival.
 Solo performances include Handel’s Messiah (Johannesburg Philharmonic Orchestra), Strauss’ Vier letzte Lieder (York Musical Society), Brahms’ Ein deutsches Requiem, Poulenc’s Gloria, Mendelssohn’s St Paul, Mozart’s Exsultate, jubilate, C Minor Mass and Vesperae Solennes de Confessore, Haydn’s Harmoniemesse, Theresienmesse, Missa Sancti Nicolai (Zürich, Switzerland) and Missa in Angustiis, Faure’s Requiem and Monteverdi Vespers 1610.

 Jenny studies privately under Susan Roberts in London and previously undertook a BMus at King’s College, London, ENO Opera Works and the prestigious Georg Solti Accademia di Bel Canto.
 Her studies have been kindly supported by the Rhoda Jones Roberts Scholarship and Josephine Baker Trust.